jsherling/classic-blog/index.md

 # {{ page.title }}

 We are thrilled to be able to offer excerpts from the latest efforts of authors all over the world &mdash; and time.
+We count ourselves lucky to be able to present such a spectacular range of insight, wit, wisdom, and foresight.

 Every one of these offerings hold great promise, bordering on or exceeding the minimal expectation of greatness.
 Who can forget the opening to newcomer Herman